 - Missouri Department of Labor & Industrial Relations

 Fax: (573) 751-4945

 TTY: (202) 693-6515

 Fax: (202) 693-6505

-You may download the Equal Opportunity Discrimination Complaint Information form MODOL-4519, to complete it and either present it to a local Missouri Career Center, one of its affiliates or mail it directly to the local or State EO Officer listed above.
-If you are unable to fill out this form because of a disability please contact the Equal Opportunity Officer.
+You may download the Equal Opportunity Discrimination Complaint Information form MODOL-4519, to complete it and either present it to a local Missouri Job Center, one of its affiliates or mail it directly to the local or State EO Officer listed above.
+If you are unable to fill out this form because of a disability, please contact the Equal Opportunity Officer.

 If you file a complaint at the State or local workforce area, you must wait either until the recipient issues a written Notice of Final Action, or until 90 days have passed (whichever is sooner) before filing with the CRC at the above address.
 If the recipient accepts the issue for investigation, the recipient must offer you alternative dispute resolution in an effort to resolve your complaint.

 If the State or local workforce area does not send a written Notice of Final Action within 90 days of the day on which the complaint was filed, you do not have to wait for the recipient to issue that Notice before filing a complaint with CRC.
 However, you must file your CRC complaint within 30 days of the 90-day deadline (in other words, within 120 days after the day on which you filed your original complaint with the recipient).